bigalnz/test_fft/README.md

   --no-use-gps          Set this flag to not use GPS module --radio [{rtl,airspy}]
                         type of radio to be used (default: rtl), ignored if reading samples from disk.
 Airspy has max sample rate of 768000.
 Needs to be used with -s 768000.
+  -ch, --channels       Provide arguments to process only certain channels.
+Valid options are all, odd, even or custom list, i.e. "--channels 19 55 83"

 Sampling:
   -c CHUNK_SIZE, --chunk-size CHUNK_SIZE